Parliamentary.ai

 Description

-The Public Contracts (Modern Slavery) Bill requires Ministers and others involved in procuring public contracts to consider the risk of modern slavery.
-The Secretary of State will create regulations outlining due diligence processes to determine if a company is involved in modern slavery.
+The Public Contracts (Modern Slavery) Bill mandates that UK government ministers and other procurement officials must actively work to avoid awarding contracts to businesses involved in modern slavery.
+The Secretary of State will create regulations outlining due diligence processes to assess whether a company is engaged in modern slavery.

-The Act applies to England, Wales, and Northern Ireland and comes into effect two months after it is passed.
+The bill applies to England, Wales, and Northern Ireland and will come into force two months after it becomes law.

 Government Spending